robomotic/archerss/README.md

 ## Technical Notes

 - Based on chess.js library by Jeff Hlywa
-- Uses chessboard.js for the visual board interface
+- Uses modified chessboard.js for the visual board interface with archer support
 - Piece images are from Wikipedia chess piece set
 - Current archer images use knight placeholders (can be replaced with custom artwork)
+- Legal move highlighting implemented using CSS and chess.js move generation
+- Fully interactive drag-and-drop interface with move validation

 ## Future Enhancements